DanielaGameiro/lp1_2019_p1/README.md

 8x8 do jogo.

-A classe `Program.cs` engloba todas as "instruções" do programa, renderiza o tabuleiro,
+A classe `Program.cs` engloba todas as "instruções" do programa, renderiza o tabuleiro e faz *loop* do programa.

-A classe `Sheep.cs` engloba a movimentação das ovelhas pelo tabuleiro.
+A classe `Ovelhas.cs` engloba a movimentação das ovelhas pelo tabuleiro.

 A classe `Wolf.cs`engloba toda a movimentação do lobo e as suas condições de derrota.